-Scenarios are developed as modifications to the inputs to the base river system model.
-When run over long-term climate sequences, the modified model can then simulate long-term average annual diversions under the level of development and management rules described in the scenario.
+Scenarios are developed as modifications to the inputs to the base river system model, and checked against observed data.
+When run over long-term climate sequences, the modified model can then simulate long-term average annual diversions under the level of development and management rules described in each scenario.